On Extending Amdahl's law to Learn Computer Performance: Experiment Setup

 \subsubsection{PCMark 10}

 The PCMark 10 benchmark represents a wide range of office activities from everyday productivity tasks to taxing work with digital media content \cite{pcmark10}.
 This benchmark is divided into groups each of which consists of several tests.
-In this work, the \emph{Essentials}, \emph{Productivity}, and \emph{Digital Content Creation} groups were used to evaluate the perform of \emph{Intel CoffeeLake 8700K} and \emph{AMD Ryzen 3900X} systems.
-The operational settings for both systems are described in Table \ref{table:pcmark_os_compiler}.
+In this work, the \emph{Essentials}, \emph{Productivity}, and \emph{Digital Content Creation} groups were all used to evaluate the perform of \emph{Intel CoffeeLake 8700K} and \emph{AMD Ryzen 3900X} systems.
+The operational settings for both systems are depicted in the \textbf{Operating System} and \textbf{Compiler} columns of Table \ref{table:experiment}.

 For each experiment $\mathbf{E}_q$, let the number of runs of the benchmark be denoted by $m_q$.
 Each run results in a score corresponding to a system with a specific configuration.
 Throughout each experiment, the benchmark and operational settings were fixed while the system configurations were varied.